 Apart from the general information, there are specific details that should be present on the different pages of the sheet such as: front & back image of the garment, indicator lines for seam, alterations, screenshot for print or color, PoMs or Points of Measure, stitch and label instructions, BOM (Bill of Materials) and Comment Section (used both by clients or factories to mention their feedback or queries).

-There you have it, creating a wonderful spec sheet is as simple as it can be.
+There you have it, making a good product spec sheet is as simple as it can be.
 But, when implementing them do remember: no matter how detailed the garment sheet might be, its interpretation is utmost importance and this can only be carried out by factories that are producing the right kind of product.
 Therefore, never forget to match the specification sheet with reliable factories for quality assurance.